Zhixin-Stat/RegPO_MCSD/README.md

-# MisCurrentPO
+# RegPO_MCSD
 R codes for paper "Regression analysis of  misclassified current status data with potentially unknown test accuracy":

-file: MisCrrentPO_function is the main user-friendly function.
+file: RegPO_MCSD is the main user-friendly function.
 By providing interested current status data with covariates X, test result y, obeservation time c, and setting sensitivity (alpha) = FALSE or a known number, specificity (beta) = FALSE or a known number, it can directly return you the covariate estimates (theta), their corresponding standard error (se.theta), and alpha and/or beta estimates with se.alpha and/or se.beta when either one or both are set to FALSE.

+Supplementary:

 Below codes are clean versions for developer, if you are interested in reporducing the results: